MooersLab/pymolsnips/README.md

 Jupyter Notebooks have been used to assemble tutorials, manuscripts, and books.

 We demonstrate below how to use PyMOL's Python interpreter inside a Jupyter Notebook.
-To bring to bear the full power of a text editor onto a Jupyter Noteobook, you can edit and run blocks of code from a Jupyter Notebook inside PyCharm, Atom, Sublime Text, Spyder, Vim, VSC, Emacs and other text editors.
+To bring to bear the full power of a text editor onto a Jupyter Notebook, you can edit and run blocks of code from a Jupyter Notebook inside PyCharm, Atom, Sublime Text, Spyder, Vim, VSC, Emacs and other text editors.
 We recommend using PyCharm, Spyder or VSC for the best experience.
-Sypder stand out is still allowing access to notebook extension from inside of Spyder.
+Spyder stand out is still allowing access to notebook extension from inside of Spyder.

-For a rapid examination of Jupyter Noteobook, we reocommend the stand-alone application **nteract**.
+For a rapid examination of Jupyter Notebook, we recommend the stand-alone application **nteract**.
-It does not use your webbrowser.
+It does not use your web-browser.
 It can be set as the default application for opening notebooks by double clicking on the notebook's file icon.

 If your favorite editor is not listed, please post an issue [here](https://github.com/MooersLab/pymolsnips/issues).